-Spring is full of holidays, and for many companies the questions soon begin to arise: Do employees have the right to take time off on public holidays?
-What payment do they need if they take time off or work during Easter or Pentecost?
-What should we take into account when planning working hours?
-TimePlan keeps track of all of this when you put the various agreements into the program.
+Spring is here and it’s full of holidays.
+For many companies the questions soon begin to arise: Do my employees have the right to take time off on public holidays?
+What payment are they entitled to if they take time off or work during Easter or Pentecost?
+What should I take into account when I schedule their work hours?
+TimePlan can help you keep track of all of this when you set up the collective agreements in the program.

-According to Dansk Erhverv, the starting point is that a public holiday is a working day.
+According to Danish work regulations and regulations in other parts of Europe, the general rule is that a public holiday is a working day.
 The individual employee must thus work in the usual way on public holidays and is not, as a rule, entitled to absence, paid leave or separate payment for shifts on public holidays.

-If no right of absence or payment on holidays is taken into account in the agreements, personnel policies or individual agreements, the individual employees will, as a rule, not be entitled to absence or paid freedom, Dansk Erhverv points out.
+If no right of absence or payment on holidays is taken into account in your agreements, personnel policies or individual agreements, the individual employees will, as a rule, not be entitled to absence or paid freedom.

 However, the starting point can be deviated from, and in this case this will be stated in the collective agreements.

 Want to know more about the rules for holidays in the Danish retail agreement, the free choice agreement and the hotel agreement?